 Charlie Gard's disease and legal case: An explainer

-The House Appropriations Committee voted Tuesday to give terminally ill Charlie Gard and his parents permanent residency in the U.S. as the family seeks treatment for their son outside of Britain.
+The lawyer for parents Chris Gard and Connie Yates said the couple was withdrawing their appeal during a London High Court hearing.
+As the couple wept, lawyer Grant Armstrong said recent medical tests on Charlie showed the baby has irreversible muscular damage.

-“We just passed amendment that grants permanent resident status to [Charlie Gard] and family so Charlie can get the medical treatment he needs,” Rep. Jeff Fortenberry, R-Neb., announced on Twitter Tuesday evening.
+"It's too late for Charlie," Armstrong said.
+"The damage has been done.”

-Charlie’s parents, Chris Gard and Connie Yates, have raised more than $1.6 million to take their son to the U.S. for an experimental treatment.
+Charlie’s parents raised more than $1.6 million to take their son to the U.S. for an experimental treatment.
 Charlie suffers from a rare genetic condition that has left him with brain damage and on life support.

 Great Ormond Street Hospital, where Charlie is being treated, had intended to turn off his life support as multiple courts have ruled that prolonging the baby’s life would only cause him greater pain.